Elias Díaz Player Props: Rockies vs. Pirates

 Elias Díaz At The Plate

-- Diaz leads Colorado with 17 hits and an OBP of .393 this season.
+- Diaz leads Colorado with 19 hits, batting .345 this season with seven extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 21st, his on-base percentage ranks 43rd, and he is 42nd in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 13th in batting average, 35th in on-base percentage, and 31st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.